jimniels/blog/posts/2023-05-26-link-preload-image.md

 ```

 If you're not up to speed on this one — like I was — might be a good ‘un to familiarize yourself with now.

+## Update 2023-05-26

+[Mark pointed out](https://fosstodon.org/@mrwweb/110435716839260633) that [Wordpress is eschewing `<link>` preloads in favor of `fetchpriority`](https://make.wordpress.org/core/2023/05/02/proposal-for-enhancing-lcp-image-performance-with-fetchpriority/) directly on the `img`.

+Their rationale is interesting.
+I like `<link>` because _in theory_ it’s the fastest way for the browser to find out about a critical resource.
+But:

+>  While [that approach] in principle allows the browser to know about loading the image even earlier, in practice there isn’t a notable difference, especially when using the tag, as at that point the entire HTML will already be loaded.

+Given my SSG setup, it’s easy enough for me to do the `<link>` approach, so I’m going to stick with that.
+But for a CMS that doesn’t necessarily know about all resources during the lifecycle of creating a document, I can see why they opt for sticking `fetchpriority` directly on the image.